Mixed race couples

 Mixed race relationships on the rise

-One would assume that Aboriginal people are always proud of their Aboriginal identity.
-Surprisingly more and more Aboriginal people choose non-Aboriginal partners.
+Aboriginal people are immensely proud of their Aboriginal identity.
+Surprisingly, more and more Aboriginal people choose non-Aboriginal partners.

 Researches concluded that the findings showed Australia's history of cultural division was not inhibiting intermarriage if couples had similar levels of education and earnings.
 Any remaining divide was due to socio-economic differences and geography.

-One of the earliest prominent mixed race couples in Australia was that of Aboriginal boxer Lionel Rose with his wife Jenny.
+One of the earliest prominent mixed race couples in Australia was that of Aboriginal boxer Lionel Rose with his wife Jenny whom he married in 1971.
 A more contemporary couple is Rob Oakeshott, a former politician, who married his Aboriginal wife Sara-Jane in 2004.

 When looking at the numbers of Aboriginal mixed couples bear in mind that non-demographic factors have contributed substantially to the rise of people of identify as Aboriginal (i.e. more people than before feel safe to identify as being Aboriginal).
 It is very likely that many of these newly identifying people increasingly come from mixed couple families.
 For example, in western New South Wales 94% of children from intermarriages are classified by their parents as Aboriginal, and the national figure is 87%.